beyarkay/masters-thesis/src/03_lit_review.md

     leeSmartWearableHand2018,
     liHandGestureRecognition2018}}
-which combine the two in a technique often called "sensor-fusion" to gain better recognition results than either sensor in isolation.
+which combine the two in a technique often called "sensor-fusion" to gain better recognition results than either acceleration or EMG sensors in isolation.

 **Capacitance sensors** measure the changing electrical capacitance of the body as muscles are contracted and relaxed, and has been used to recognise hand